daattali/beautiful-jekyll/index.md

 </div>
 </div>
 </head>

-Here is the [webpage]("https://github.com/davan690/davan690.github.io/") repository for more computer minded (open-source resources and my research), and a [facebook]("https://www.facebook.com/StatisticsNetwork/")/[twitter]("") feed for new blog posts about statistics and ecology (not all from me).

-# Current website

-So far on the website I have four simple pages:
+So far on the website I have three simple pages:

 - [General statistics]("")
-    - resources I use for statistics support
+    - Resources I use for statistics support

 - [Ecological statistics]("")
-    - resources I use for my PhD
+    - Resources I use for my PhD

 - [Invasive species research]("")
-    - my phd drafts
+    - My phd research
+    - Draft manuscripts

-# Coming soon
+## Coming soon

 - [Reproducibility]("")